Geometry of the Welch Bounds: Generalized Frames

-For $k\geqslant 1$, higher-order Welch bounds for the generalized frame setting are obtained by considering $\Symk(V)$.
-In this setting, the projector $\Pi_{x^{\otimes k}}$ maps $\Symk(V)$ onto the one-dimensional subspace spanned by the tensor power $x^{\otimes k}$ with $x\in S^{n-1}$.
+i.e., if and only if the generalized frame is tight. \end{proof} For $k\geqslant 1$, higher-order Welch bounds in the generalized frame setting are obtained by considering $\Symk(V)$.
+The projector $\Pi_{x^{\otimes k}}$ maps $\Symk(V)$ onto the one-dimensional subspace spanned by the tensor power $x^{\otimes k},$ with $x\in S^{n-1}$.
 Direct calculation using (\ref{eq:symkip}) yields

 and, for $v\in V$,

 This collection of projectors is parameterized by $\bbCP^{n-1}$.
 Corresponding to each $x\in\bbCP^{n-1}$, choosing a representative unit vector in $V$ yields a collection of unit vectors